psuthaharan/psuthaharan/README.md

 ### Hi there 👋

-:books: I’m interested in studying mental illnesses through the lens of computational models
+:books: I’m interested in the computational approaches to mental health

 :surfer: I’m currently riding the Deep Learning wave